StanfordSpezi/learnspezi/docs/getting-started/development-environment.md

 java -version
 ```

-If any command reports "command not found", that tool’s install needs retry.
+If any command reports "command not found", that tool's install needs retry.

 ---

 ## Choose Your Backend

-> **What’s a backend?** It’s the cloud services (login, data sync) your app communicates with.
+> **What's a backend?** It's the cloud services (login, data sync) your app communicates with.

 Spezi supports two modes: